-Coronavirus Response and Relief Supplement Appropriations Act, 2021 (CRRSAA)
+Coronavirus Response and Relief Supplement Appropriations Act, 2021 (CRRSAA) (Funds are no longer available)

 The Department of Education has allocated additional COVID Relief Funds for Universities and Colleges to distribute to eligible students.
 The University of Southern Mississippi has finalized the process for delivering the COVID Relief Aid.